 - Angry outbursts, disruptive or risky behavior, or other acting-out behaviors

-- Self-harm — for example, cutting, burning, or excessive piercing or tattooing
+- Self-harm — for example, cutting or burning

 - Making a suicide plan or a suicide attempt